Eliphas1810/eliphas1810-tools/README.md

 BitFlippedMoviePlayer.html play a movie of bit flipped .mp4 files.

+BitFlippedLoopMoviePlayer.html play a movie of bit flipped .mp4 files by a single movie loop mode.

 <br />

 Self-made Chrome Extensions "SelectNewTab" add new context menu item. the context menu item opens URL link by a new tab and select the new tab.